-Cause: The new accounting system was not designed and implemented effectively such that it was not functioning sufficiently to maintain up-to-date and accurate financial records for most classes of transactions and account balances.
+Cause: The new accounting system was not functioning sufficiently to maintain up-to-date and accurate financial records for multiple classes of transactions and account balances.
+The annual cutoff process is not sufficient to prevent material misstatements in receivables and payables.